MarkNahabedian/AnotherParser.jl/docs/src/index.md

 BNFGrammar(:example)

 # "text" can be one word, or a sequence of words separated by spaces:
-# Note the two uses of Constructor so that the result will be a Tuple of
+# Note the two uses of Constructor so that the result will be a
-# words:
+# single, flat Tuple of words:
 DerivationRule(
     :example,
     "text",